Charter of Human Rights and Responsibilities

-The Universal Declaration on Human Rights is available on the United Nations website.
+The Universal Declaration on Human Rights is available on the United Nations website And sets out the basic human rights and freedoms that are considered essential for all humans.

 Everyone is entitled to equal and effective protection against discrimination, and to enjoy their human rights without discrimination.

 Every person has the right to life and to not have their life taken.
-The right to life includes a duty on government to take appropriate steps to protect the right to life.
+The right to life includes a duty on the Government to take appropriate steps to protect the right to life.

 People must not be tortured.
 People must also not be treated or punished in a cruel, inhuman or degrading way.
 This includes protection from treatment that humiliates a person.
 People must not be subjected to medical treatment or experiments without their full and informed consent.

 A person must not be forced to work or be made a slave.
-A person is a slave when someone else has complete control over them.
+A person is a slave when someone else has complete control over them and is forced to obey that person.

-People can stay in or leave Victoria whenever they want to as long as they are here lawfully.
+People can stay in or leave Victoria whenever they want to as long as they are there lawfully.
 They can move around freely within Victoria and choose where they live.

 Everyone has the right to keep their lives private.
 Your family, home or personal information cannot be interfered with, unless the law allows it.